Worthy As You Are

 “It’s not okay to be you.
 You are not good enough as you are.”

-So many of us have heard this message in some form, whether directly from others or indirectly, be it in films, advertisements, or other forms of media.
-We may have even experienced it coming from many sides for most of our lives: not thin enough, pretty enough, smart enough, straight enough, and so on – not the right gender for this career, or not the right race or sexual orientation for this position of privilege.
+So many of us have heard this message in some form: not thin enough, pretty enough, smart enough, and so on – not the right gender for this career, or not the right race or sexual orientation for this privileged position.

 Sometimes these messages come with an option to “improve” ourselves: buy this product, lose twenty pounds, land that job, etc., and we’ll be worthier.
 Sometimes there is no inroad to what we’ve been told we should be, which can become a source of shame.
 I believe these kinds of sentiments are among the root causes of much of the low self-esteem and insecurity we see in today’s world, and what I came to learn – after participating in an intensive spiritual training program in my mid-20’s and studying and practicing holistic health and psychotherapy – is that these messages are not true.